reductstore/homepage/_posts/2023-06-04-subscription-cpp.md

   - sdks
 ---

-The example code demonstrates how to use the C++ Reduct SDK to subscribe to new records from a bucket.
-The program writes 10 records to a bucket, reads records with the label "good" set to "true" or "false", a# Subscribing new record with Reduct C++ SDK

 This article provides an introduction to [ReductStore](https://www.reduct.store/) and explains how to use the [Reduct C++ SDK](https://github.com/reductstore/reduct-cpp) to subscribe to data from the database.

 ## Prerequisites